LanaCreegan/tic-tac-toe/README.md

 - This can be done by viewing the map provided

 As a user, I want to be able to see if a spot has already been taken:
-- If a spot has already been taken, the user will be shown a message saying that the spot has already been taken
+- If a spot has already been taken, the user will be shown a message saying that the move is invalid.
+This will also be displayed if the user enters anyhting other than a number

 As a user, I want to be able to play the game again at the end of the game:
 - When the user reaches the end of the game they will be shown a message asking them if they want to play again, which the user can input 'y' to play again or 'n' to exit the game